 Although it hasn’t rained for a while, a number of rock pools still contain water from the last storm (there’s an average of 308mm rainfail per annum).

-The last section to the highest point (at 863m above sea level) is almost flat, and is the easiest part of the walk.
+The last section to the highest point of the Uluru Climb (at 863m above sea level) is almost flat, and is the easiest part of the walk.

 The descent, as you’d expect, is much easier than the ascent – although it feels steeper as you head down the rocky incline back to the carpark below.